anqi20/ip/docs/README.md

 2. Open the command prompt.
 3. Go into the directory containing the ip.jar file.
     1. Use `cd` to enter the directory.
-    2. Use `ls` to list all the files in the specific directory.
+    2. Use `ls` or `dir` to list all the files in the specific directory.
 4. Type `java -jar ip.jar` into the command prompt.
 5. Enter to start the program.